pkulchenko/fullmoon/README.md

 - all schedule entries are interpreted as specified in GMT.
 - day-of-month and day-of-week are combined with an `and` (instead of an `or`), so when *both* are specified, the job is executed when both are satisfied (and not when both or either are specified).
-In other works, `* * 13 * Fri` is only valid on Friday the 13th and not on any Friday.
+In other words, `* * 13 * Fri` is only valid on Friday the 13th and not on any Friday.
   If the `or` behavior is needed, then the schedule can be split into two to handle each condition separately.
 - each function is executed in a process forked from the main process.
-- some schedules can be executed twice if redbean is restarted within the same minute, as the implementation is stateless.
+- some schedules can be executed twice if redbean instance is restarted within the same minute, as the implementation is stateless.
 - day-of-week makes `Sun` available on both ends (as 0 or 7), so it's better to use closed ranges in this case to avoid ambiguity.
 - all parsing errors (on incorrect formats or expressions) are reported